How to Make Beautiful After Christmas Winter Mantel Decor

 My favorite faux garland that I use year round is this real touch eucalyptus.
 It looks so realistic and is super easy to work with.
 I use it for every season and mix it with lots of different seasonal greenery pieces!

-To get a layered look, I put the eucalyptus down first.
+To get a layered look for my winter mantel decor, I put the eucalyptus down first.
 Next, I lay the norfolk pine garland down on top of it.
 Then, I carefully pull some of the eucalytpus stems through to be more visible.
 I think this gives a more natural look than twisting the two garlands together.

-Mixed with the pine, it adds a really lush and full look.
+Mixed with the pine, it adds a really lush and full look for my winter mantel decor.
 I also love a variety in the green color and texture of the leaves too.
 They are each so pretty and paired together, I love them even more!

 For Thanksgiving, I used this same combination for my table centerpiece. it really is a great mixture to take you from Thanksgiving through the entire winter season.